shakacode/react_on_rails/docs/guides/tutorial.md

 and you will see your live app and you can share this URL with your friends.
 Congrats!

-A deployed version of the project `spec/dummy` which demonstrates several uses of `react_on_rails` is available on heroku [through this link](https://ror-spec-dummy.herokuapp.com/)

 ## Turning on Server Rendering

 You can turn on server rendering by simply changing the `prerender` option to `true`: